Get all your news in one place.

 Sarah Mitchell, the NSW shadow minister for health, said revelations two people had died after an outbreak of fungal infections at a major Sydney hospital were “shocking”, calling for more transparency from the Minns government.

 As reported yesterday, the Sydney local health district said the two deaths and four other infections resulted in Royal Prince Alfred Hospital closing its transplant unit temporarily.
 The infections occurred between October and December, and the SLHD is investigating the source.
-A spokesperson said yesterday fungal spores of the common mould aspergillus could be stirred up by construction works.
+A spokesperson said on Thursday that fungal spores of the common mould aspergillus could be stirred up by construction works.
 RPA has been undergoing a major redevelopment since 2023.

-Mitchell released a statement this morning, saying:
+Mitchell released a statement on Friday morning, saying:

-The revelations that multiple patients died due to a fungal outbreak at Royal Prince Alfred Hospital are shocking.
+The revelations that multiple patients died due to a fungal outbreak at Royal Prince Alfred hospital are shocking.
 Patients go to hospital to be cared for, not to be exposed to life-threatening infections.

 The staff, patients and families of those who lost their lives deserve transparency.